JohnL4/johnl4.github.io/_posts/2015-09-26-quickly-getting-up-to-speed-with-haskell-on-linux.markdown

 So, using [Hoogle](https://www.haskell.org/hoogle/), I typed in the names of the packages I wanted (`System.IO.Strict` and `Text.Regex.TDFA`), and found out they were in packages `strict` and `regex-tdfa`.

-(There were actually two strict i/o packages I had to decided between, `strict` and `strict-io`. `strict-io` seemed to be available only for NixOS (whatever that is), so I picked the one that was available for more platforms, including Debian.)
+(There were actually two strict i/o packages I had to decide between, `strict` and `strict-io`. `strict-io` seemed to be available only for NixOS (whatever that is), so I picked the one that was available for more platforms, including Debian.)